NAR | Nipple / Areolar Reduction Surgery |

 ---|---|

+Procedure | The areola or the nipple can be reduced by excising a ring of skin.
 An areolar reduction removes areolar skin, leaving a scar between skin and areola.
 An areolar diameter between 40mm and 45mm is considered to be aesthetically pleasing.
-This procedure is part of a breast lift and a breast reduction. | |
+This procedure is part of a breast lift and a breast reduction.
+A nipple reduction removes a cuff of skin from its base and pulls the tip of the nipple downwards.
+The wounds are repaired with sutures under the skin which do not require removal and dissolve within four months. |

 Scars | Circular around the areola or around the nipple base |